 IFC Recruitment is a series of social events and gatherings that allow prospective and current fraternity members to get to know each other.
 Fraternity Recruitment at Troy University is facilitated through Formal Fall Recruitment.
-Every man who is participating in IFC Recruitment must complete the online registration form and pay the recruitment fee of $30.00.
+Every male student who is participating in IFC Recruitment must complete the online registration form and pay the recruitment fee of $35.00.